maddinkunze/boulderbuzzer/README.md

 ## Buzzer

-The [buzzer subdirectory](buzzer) contains some docs, the pcb design, the source code, some 3d-printable files and a few words about assembly and disassembly for/of an individual buzzer.
+The [buzzer subdirectory](buzzer) contains some docs, the pcb design, the source code, some 3d-printable files and a few words about assembly, disassembly and repair for/of an individual buzzer.

 ## Station